-For the three months ended March 31, 2020, the Company recognized revenue of \$2.1 million, which is comprised of \$1.6 million for the performance of consulting services and \$0.5 million of reimbursement of out-of-pocket third-party research and development costs.
-In addition, as of March 31, 2020, the Company had receivables in the amount of \$1.6 million and \$0.5 million related to the performance of consulting services and the reimbursement of out-of-pocket third-party research and development costs, respectively.
-As of December 31, 2019, the Company had receivables in the amount of \$1.4 million and \$0.2 million related to the performance of consulting services and the reimbursement of out-of-pocket third-party research and development costs, respectively.
+For the three and six months ended June 30, 2020, the Company recognized revenue under the KP415 License Agreement of \$5.6 million and \$7.3 million, respectively.
 In accordance with the guidance provided in ASC 340-40, Contracts with Customers, the Company capitalized approximately \$2.8 million of incremental costs incurred in obtaining the KP415 License Agreement and will amortize these costs as the revenue associated with the exclusive worldwide license, reimbursement of out-of-pocket third-party research and development costs and consulting services is recognized.
-As of March 31, 2020, the Company has recognized approximately \$2.6 million of these incremental costs, \$0.7 million of which was recognized in the three months ended March 31, 2020 and are recorded in the line item titled royalty and direct contract acquisition costs in the unaudited condensed statement of operations.
-The remaining incremental contract costs to be amortized, approximately \$0.2 million as of March 31, 2020, are recorded in prepaid expense and other currents on the unaudited condensed balance sheets.
-There was no revenue recognized, or associated direct contract acquisition costs for the three months ended March 31, 2019.
-There was no deferred revenue related to this agreement as of March 31, 2020 or December 31, 2019.
+As of June 30, 2020, the Company has recognized all of these incremental costs, \$0.1 million and \$0.8 million of which was recognized in the three and six months ended June 30, 2020, respectively, and are recorded in the line item titled royalty and direct contract acquisition costs in the unaudited condensed statement of operations.
+There was no revenue recognized, or associated direct contract acquisition costs for the three and six months ended June 30, 2019 related to the KP415 License Agreement.
+There was no deferred revenue related to this agreement as of June 30, 2020 or December 31, 2019.